To put it simply, if your website’s technical SEO isn’t on point – you’re not going to rank well on Google.

 A Technical SEO audit is a process that is meant to identify and fix the technical issues that could make it harder for Google to crawl, index and rank your site.

-Common issues that are often discovered during a Technical SEO audit include poor site architecture, broken links, slow page load speed, or display issues on mobile devices.
+Common issues often discovered during a Technical search engine optimization audit include poor site architecture, broken links, slow page load speed, or display issues on mobile devices.

 The technical SEO audit is an important part of a website’s SEO strategy and should be one of the first things that you look into to improve your visibility in the Google search results.